• Post author:

 • lyrics from your favourite songs

-For all the sports fans out there, start with anything related to sports if you want to learn a new language.
-Maybe you are even forced by somebody else to learn a language (but I hope not since you’re reading this article :D).
+For all the sports fans, start with anything related to sports if you want to learn a new language.
 Learn all the sports vocabulary that comes to your mind.
-Or if you are a professional sportsman, pick your sport and learn all words you need to understand in that sport.
-The sports topics can be, for example:
+If you are a professional sportsman, pick your sport and learn all the words you need to understand about that sport.

 • types of sports